sankalp1999/code_qa/README.md

 > **Note**: New OpenAI/Anthropic accounts may experience token rate limits.
 Consider using an established account.

+Update 12th November 2024: Check the branch `feature/optimization` which runs 2x faster than this mainly because of using SambaNova Inference and minor concurrent processing improvements

 ## What is CodeQA?

 CodeQA helps you understand codebases by: